 Dallas Medical Clinic for On-the-Job Injuries

-At Work Injury MD, we treat a full range of work-related ailments, from something as serious as a traumatic brain injury to something as straightforward as a broken arm.
+At Work Injury MD, our Dallas workman’s comp doctors treat a full range of work-related ailments, from something as serious as a traumatic brain injury to something as straightforward as a broken arm.
 From correctly managing your pain to successfully finding the right physical therapies to get your body back to 100 percent, our medical team – which includes a board-certified doctor – is here to put you on the most direct and effective path to health.

-To ask about our services or to schedule an appointment, please call us today.
+To ask about our workman’s comp Texas services or to schedule an appointment, please call us today.

 Can we help you with your injury or condition?
 Read on below to learn more about some of the most common types of workplace injuries that we help our patients with every day.

-Because virtually everyone works with their hands, from construction workers to administrative assistants, it is no surprise that hand and wrist injuries are extremely common on-the-job injuries.
+Because virtually everyone works with their hands, from construction workers to administrative assistants, it is no surprise that hand and wrist problems are extremely common on-the-job.
 These conditions come in two forms: (i) Acute injuries like broken bones or severed fingers that occur in one-time accidents and (ii) repetitive injuries, like carpal tunnel syndrome, that occur in workers who put everyday stress on their hands and wrists.

 Over a million workers visit the emergency room each year with a hand or wrist injury, and about 110,000 workers annually miss hours and pay due to a hand injury.

-Common acute hand and wrist injuries include lacerations, thumb sprains, fractures, dislocations, burns, and amputations.
+Common acute hand and wrist issues include lacerations, thumb sprains, fractures, dislocations, burns, and amputations.
 Common chronic hand injuries include carpal tunnel syndrome and tendonitis.

-At Work Injury MD, we treat hand injuries with medication, physical therapy, and surgery.
+Our Dallas workman’s comp doctors treat hand pain with medication, physical therapy, and surgery.
 In addition, those suffering from chronic pain related to their hand and wrist injury may benefit from our pain clinic.

-Did you know that the average worker with a shoulder injury misses 21 days of work, or that 13 percent of musculoskeletal on-the-job injuries involve the shoulder?
-In general, even mild shoulder injuries can cause significant pain and render you unable to complete common tasks both at home and at work.
-Shoulder injuries that are not treated properly and thoroughly may result in long-term and chronic injuries and issues, including chronic pain, limited range of motion, and shoulder socket issues.
+Did you know that the average worker with a shoulder injury misses 21 days of work, or that 13 percent of musculoskeletal on-the-job incidents involve the shoulder?
+In general, even mild shoulder incidents can cause significant pain and render you unable to complete common tasks both at home and at work.
+Shoulder pain that is not treated properly and thoroughly may result in long-term and chronic health issues, including chronic pain, limited range of motion, and shoulder socket issues.

 Common workplace shoulder injuries include dislocations, separations, rotator cuff injuries, frozen shoulders, and broken bones.
 In addition, workers may suffer from some repetitive motion conditions involving the shoulder.

-At Worker Injury MD, we see a significant number of patients with work-related shoulder injuries.
+Our Dallas workman’s comp doctors see a significant number of patients with work-related shoulder pain.
 We are committed to thoroughly diagnosing the issue and treating it accordingly, with the utmost thought and care.
 Our clinic offers a full range of treatments, including but not limited to pain management, steroid injections, physical therapy, and surgery.

 Head injuries are without a doubt the most difficult type of worker injury to treat successfully – it is oftentimes an invisible wound that requires extensive tests, careful treatment, and slow progress.
 It is also an injury that can affect workers for days, months, or years after an accident.